Last updated 10 June 2022

 There is no one test for determining whether something is defamatory.
 The courts often ask whether in the view of reasonable members of the community either seeing, hearing or reading the matter will likely:

-- lead to a lowering of the relevant person’s reputation
+- cause serious harm to the relevant person’s reputation

 - lead others to think less of them